 Apply your KPIs to your baseline measurements to validate cloud improvements, and, ideally, start seeing the impact of moving to the cloud.
 New Relic’s reporting for database interactions goes much deeper than high-level performance metrics about calls to the database layer in APM.
 You get access to metrics about slow queries so you can filter by database vendor and cache type.
 You can also see host and instance details for databases visually within Service Maps and within the context of transaction traces.

-Because all of your performance metrics are available in New Relic Insights, it is easy to build dashboards to show the performance of your database calls before, during, and after your refactoring in a single unified view.
+Because all of your performance metrics are available for querying in New Relic, it's easy to build dashboards to show the performance of your database calls before, during, and after your refactoring in a single unified view.

-Here is an example of an Insights dashboard for an application that uses DynamoDB and was migrated to AWS:
+Here is an example of a dashboard for an application that uses DynamoDB and was migrated to AWS:

 The following dashboard shows the MySQL request query latency as compared with all of the operations for DynamoDB.
 You can see that, for this example, the request query latency for DynamoDB is too small to even register on the graph.
 Performance is clearly optimized with this cloud-based database.

-insights.newrelic.com: Use Insights dashboards to visualize pre- and post-refactor baselines.
+Use dashboards to visualize pre- and post-refactor baselines.